 Why the Top Suburbs Lead: Cheap Entry, Stable Rent

 Atlanta (30310) and Atlanta (30315) follow the same pattern inside the city limits.
-These are intown southwest and south-east Atlanta postcodes where houses sell for roughly half the Fulton County median but achieve rents comparable to middle-ring suburbs.
+These are intown southwest and south-east Atlanta ZIP codes where houses sell for roughly half the Fulton County median but achieve rents comparable to middle-ring suburbs.
 Atlanta (30310) in particular benefits from regeneration along the BeltLine and proximity to downtown employment.
-On short-term rental, these intown postcodes also tend to outperform on a gross basis because they sit within the Atlanta permit zone and attract event-driven demand (conferences, sporting events, college games).
+On short-term rental, these intown ZIP codes also tend to outperform on a gross basis because they sit within the Atlanta permit zone and attract event-driven demand (conferences, sporting events, college games).
 Union City (30291), by contrast, is more of a long-term rental market where stable family tenants and lower turnover matter more than nightly rates.

-Atlanta (30349) and Atlanta (30354) round out the top five with similar economics: entry prices between $254,400 and $280,000, rents near $1,947, and yields holding above 8%.
-These postcodes sit south of I-285 where land values have been slower to rerate despite steady rental demand.
+Atlanta (30349) and Atlanta (30354) round out the top five with similar economics: entry prices between about $254,000 and $280,000, rents near $1,900, and yields holding above 8%.
+These ZIP codes sit south of I-285 where land values have been slower to rerate despite steady rental demand.

 The Yield-Price Trade-Off: Cheaper Suburbs Yield More Because Rent Holds

 Premium suburbs yield less because buyers pay for amenity and growth, not income.
-The Alpharetta and Roswell postcodes north of the perimeter routinely trade above $700,000 for a 3-bed house but achieve rents of roughly $2,000 to $2,500, producing yields closer to 3% to 3.5%.
+The Alpharetta and Roswell ZIP codes north of the perimeter routinely trade above $700,000 for a 3-bed house but achieve rents of roughly $2,000 to $2,500, producing yields closer to 3% to 3.5%.
 That is not a bad investment; it is a different investment.
 The return thesis is dominated by capital appreciation rather than monthly cash flow.

-Premium Suburbs: Recognisable Names, Lower Yields
+Premium Suburbs: recognizable Names, Lower Yields

 For context, here is how some of Atlanta's most in-demand suburbs compare.
 These are established areas where investors typically accept lower yields in exchange for capital growth and liquidity.